Summer Sale Special Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: buysanta

 Question # 60

-You are designing a hybrid cloud environment for your organization.
-Your Google Cloud environment is interconnected with your on-premises network using Cloud HA VPN and Cloud Router.
+You are designing a hybrid cloud environment.
+Your Google Cloud environment is interconnected with your on-premises network using HA VPN and Cloud Router in a central transit hub VPC.
 The Cloud Router is configured with the default settings.
-Your on-premises DNS server is located at 192.168.20.88 and is protected by a firewall, and your Compute Engine resources are located at 10.204.0.0/24.
-Your Compute Engine resources need to resolve on-premises private hostnames using the domain corp.altostrat.com while still resolving Google Cloud hostnames.
+Your on-premises DNS server is located at 192.168.20.88.
+You need to ensure that your Compute Engine resources in multiple spoke VPCs can resolve on-premises private hostnames using the domain corp.altostrat.com while also resolving Google Cloud hostnames.
 You want to follow Google-recommended practices.
 What should you do?

 A.